 What are the best pepper companion plants?

-There are several herbs, flowers, and vegetables suitable for growing alongside pepper.
-The following are the 10 best pepper companion plants.
+There are several herbs, flowers, and vegetables suitable for growing alongside peppers.
+The following all make great companion plants:

-Despite being a summer herb that flourishes relatively well on its own, combining it with pepper is even better.
-Basil boosts the flavor of your peppers and also repels many garden pests, including thrips, spider mites, and mosquitoes.
+Despite being a summer herb that flourishes relatively well on its own, combining it with peppers is even better.
+Basil boosts the flavor of your peppers and also excel at pest control.
+The herb repels many common garden pests, including thrips, spider mites, and mosquitoes.

-Dill is a great pepper companion plant due to its ability to attract beneficial insects and repel pests.
+Dill plants are excellent companions due to their ability to attract beneficial insects and repel pests.
 It is also a great space saver since it can grow well in just a tiny space.

-This beautiful flower is a perfect pepper companion plant that keeps pests, whiteflies, aphids, squash bugs, beetles, and other pests away.
-It also acts as a trap crop, luring aphids to feed on it instead of the peppers.
+These beautiful flowers are good companion plants as they deter a long list of pests including whiteflies, aphids, squash bugs, beetles, and Japanese beetles.
+Added bonus: Nasturtium also acts as a trap crop, luring aphids to feed on it instead of the peppers.

 Marigold is another great pepper companion flower that will attract whiteflies while repelling beetles, potato bags, aphids, and other pests, keeping your peppers clean, healthy, and pest-free.